crisfervil/blog/source/_posts/Snow-effect-in-Dynamics-365.md

 ![Developer Tools Web Resources](images/SnowEffect/Capture02.png)

-In this example, the victim can be the LoadGuidedHelp.js highlighted in the screenshot.
+In this example, the victim can be the *LoadGuidedHelp.js* highlighted in the screenshot.

 3 - Open the Default Solution, and find the web resource above by filtering the webresources view

 ![Web Resources view](images/SnowEffect/Capture03.png)

-**Disclaimer**: Of course this is a not supported customization and it must not be done in production.
-Do it on your DEV environments with the sole purpose of amusing your developer fellows.

 4 - Add the following piece of code to the file, to call our snow effect file